deckgo/deckdeckgo/docs/docs/introduction/app-introduction/app-introduction.md

 npm init deckdeckgo
 ```

-After running init you will be provided with a prompt which asks you to set the base information for your new deck and choose if you'd rather like to edit it in **HTML** or **markdown**:
+After running init you will be provided with a prompt which asks you to set the base information for your new deck:

 ```bash
 Cool, let's kick start a new DeckDeckGo presentation